TweeZen/cd-tweezen/README.md

-# cd-tweezen
+# TweeZen Deployment Repository
-Continuous Delivery for the TweeZen project
+Continuous Deployment for the TweeZen project